CaineleJoe/Graph-Colouring-Problem-Genetic-Algorithm/README.md

 There are two algorithms implemented: The GENETIC ALGORITHM and a heuristic, Simulated Annealing.
-The purpose of this project is to compare the efficiency of genetic algorthims against usual heuristic methods.
+More details about this project can be found in the attached pdf.